 This is a view I can find not five minutes from home… A bit of sky replacement in PS and some boost to colour, and I like it.
 It may join the others on my walls.
 The joy is in knowing exactly where I took it, and when, and where to go back to getContinue reading “Scotland: Home”

 I ditched my camera for a few weeks.
-I was (and am) so emotionally exhausted with taking images and wanting approval and validation for the results.
+I was emotionally exhausted with taking images and wanting approval and validation.
 I love photography and it’s been genuinely heartbreaking to me that I can’t make some level of living from doing it.
 I’ve accepted that now.
-Virtually no one IContinue reading “Going Within”
+I have questioned myself every single day, questioned my abilityContinue reading “Going Within”

 Scotland’s weather is never predictable, especially once you reach the Highlands.
 It was one of the first things I marveled at last year after moving here – one minute the sky can be black and the heavens are throwing what seems like all of the year’s annual rainfall at the Scottish earth, and in theContinue reading “Rainbows and Mudslides: January 2021”